rlskoeser/rlskoeser.github.io/_posts/2016-06-13-intro-to-iiif.md

 Started with manuscripts and then expanded to newspapers, sheet music, etc.

 Also addresses a lot of common complaints and concerns:

--  locked into image delivery software, applications built on top of them, local code
+ *  locked into image delivery software, applications built on top of them, local code
-- want a fast, inexpensive (or free) image server
+ * want a fast, inexpensive (or free) image server
-- want deep zoom
+ * want deep zoom
-- visual comparison
+ * visual comparison
-- make it easy for images to be cited (get credit for your images)
+ * make it easy for images to be cited (get credit for your images)
-- annotate images online
+ * annotate images online
-- embed, with citation, without losing control
+ * embed, with citation, without losing control

-@azaroth42 has a lovely statement about IIIF that boils down to community → api → software → content.
+@azaroth42 has a lovely statement about IIIF that boils down to **community** → **api** → **software** → **content**.
 (He later revisited to add a "secret" third line that IIIF builds on open web standards.)

 The IIIF Presentation API makes it possible to stitching documents back together when they are fragmented and not stored in the same place (e.g. an ilustration from an illuminated manuscript that has been cut out and separated from the rest of the text);  can also be used to associate OCR text or transcription.
 Because it is backed by linked data, allows importing and using other content - e.g., georeferencing.